 To contribute to these awards please contact the Office of Advancement & Development and download, complete and mail your tax-deductible contribution to the Tuskegee University Office of Advancement and Development.

 Food insecurity is when a person lacks access to nutritious, affordable food.
 As report by researchers in higher education about one-third of college students experience food insecurity.

 Students can visit the pantry once per week by showing their Tuskegee University student ID cards.
-The food will be prepackaged for distribution.

 Students will not be questioned about their food security when they enter the food pantry.

 The pantry will start by giving out canned and non-perishable food items like cereal, juice, pasta and canned fruits and vegetables.
 The pantry will also provide allergen-friendly items, like dried fruit and gluten-free pasta.